Life After Alcohol Rehab

 There are countless aftercare programs available across the nation.
 While each one will encourage members to stay healthy and sober, it’s important to find a program that fits your specific needs.
 Common types of alcohol aftercare programs include sober living homes, individual counseling, family therapy and support groups.

-Before leaving rehab, talk to your treatment specialist about community-based recovery options.
+Before leaving rehab, talk to your treatment provider about community-based recovery options.
 This is also a great time to start developing your long-term recovery plan and addressing any concerns that you may have about life after rehab.

 Sober Living Homes